-Results of the annual flow rate audits conducted by APCD personnel are shown in Table 6.4 below.
-There is no requirement for bias on the high-volume filter-based particulate monitoring, since the precision is based on collocated sampling.
-For the filter-based particulate monitoring, Table 6.4 summarizes bias based on the audits that were performed during the year, since APCD performs particulate audits four times more frequently than the EPA requires.
-These additional audits are conducted to compensate for the lack of a flow verification precision check program in place for the high-volume samplers.
-The bias calculations were also conducted using the low-volume audit results since the flow verifications performed on the low-volume samplers are not reported to the EPA AQS database.
+Results of the annual flow rate audits conducted by APCD personnel are shown in Table 6.3 below.
+There is no requirement for bias on the High-Vol filter-based particulate monitoring, since the precision is based on collocated sampling.
+For the filter-based particulate monitoring, Table 6.3 summarizes bias based on the audits that were performed during the year, since APCD performs particulate audits four times more frequently than the EPA requires.
+These additional audits are conducted to compensate for the lack of a flow verification precision check program in place for the High-Vol samplers.
 The bias for the continuous particulate monitoring was calculated on the monthly flow verification precision checks with the same calculations that were used to determine the gaseous bias.